foxjetstudios/tooltip-system/README.md

 ## Setup

 1. Create a ModuleScript called `TooltipModule`
-2. Paste the Tooltip code into it
+2. Paste the Tooltip code into it (code is in src)
 3. Put the ModuleScript inside `ReplicatedStorage`

 That is it.
 The module handles its own ScreenGui and cleanup.